 Yet at the same time, I also sense a prevailing sense of powerlessness that depresses people in their day-to-day lives.
 Meanwhile we perceive certain individuals as having great power: politicians, celebrities, business executives, etc. But all such power is completely illusory and imaginary—or rather, it is a tacit social contract.
 It is we who, in numbers, either consciously or simply unconsciously and out of habit give permission to these individuals to wield imaginary power.
-Without our permission, no one has power—not President Obama, not Lady GaGa, Bill Gates or any of the richest, most famous and most powerful people you can think of.
+Without our permission, no one has power—not the president of the U.S., not the biggest celebrities, or any of the richest, most famous and most powerful people you can think of.
 The very moment that people in numbers decide to stop buying a product or patronizing a service, stop supporting a leader—basically just stop paying attention—the individual(s) in question loses all perceived power.

 And that’s just one example.
 But it’s an easy one and I hope it makes the point clearly enough.